 Now Prince is dead, having left us over a year ago, and his famous vault full of unreleased music is beginning to creak open.
 Some 33 years after the release of “Purple Rain,” Warner Bros. is finally letting us see into the vault, and the contents make up the majority of this review.
 (To be honest, my ear is not good enough to tell the difference between the original soundtrack and its 2015 remasters.)

 We’re treated to a show, although most die-hard Prince fans have heard most of the vault releases in bootleg form.
-“The Dance Electric,” a song he wrote for friend Andre Cymone, had been scratchy, short and muffled before on bootleg releases; this time, we get treated to eleven and a half minutes of a clean, unmuffled and fully engineered song – needless to say, it would have been fine at half this time, but who’s to edit a Prince jam?
+“The Dance Electric,” a song he wrote for friend Andre Cymone, had been scratchy, short and muffled before on bootleg releases; this time, we get treated to eleven and a half minutes of a clean, unmuffled and fully engineered song.
+Needless to say, six minutes would have been fine, but who’s to edit a Prince jam?

 We finally get to hear a pristine version of the 13-minute extended version of “Computer Blue,” long circulated among fans, and the result is wonderful.
 It’s made a song that I only marginally liked into a suite of themes that left me mesmerized at the man’s ability to craft a song.